david415/ParasiticTraceroute/README.rst

 5. repeatedly perform the trace on connections that stay open; This feature addition implies contiuously appending to a trace result list for a given connction...

 ================
 acknowledgements
 ================

-* This development effort is a direct result from design discussions with Leif Ryge and Aaron Gibson, advisors/consultants for the Tor Project.
+* This development effort is a direct result from design discussions with Leif Ryge and Aaron Gibson.

-* Krishna Raman <kraman@gmail.com> has written most of the code the `go-netfilter-queue` library that I use.
-I recently added the packet injection capability to the library which can be found here: https://github.com/david415/go-netfilter-queue Merge to upstream pending 3rd party code review.
-Any takers?

 =======
 contact